jaybhai2/data-engineering-faq/README.md

 14. small file problem. compact the file, adapot delta format, avoid small file in the first place by repartition the dataframe before writting.
 15. learn to use Spark UI or cluster metric.
 16. when doing delta streaming, set maxBytePerTrigger or MaxFilePerTrigger to cap each micro batch to ensure micro batch does not run OOM when there are data spike, ensurinhg consistent amount of record in every micro batch
+17. Often using a smaller number of large instance will be better than large number of small instance,  due to reduced shuffle and increased momery per node, and reduced overhead.

 ```